3 Essentials to Qualify for the Project Management Institute (PMI)® Project Management Professional (PMP)® Exam

 This education is available from many sources, both in-person and online, both instructor-led and self-led study.
 PDUs are only available from educational sources accredited by the Project Management Institute, so they are assured of the quality of instruction you are receiving.

-An excellent way to obtain 35 PDUs is to take one of cPrime’s PMP Certification Training Bootcamps, either online .
+An excellent way to obtain 35 PDUs is to take one of cPrime’s PMP Certification Training Bootcamps, either in person or online .
 These courses offer a solid foundation that prepares you specifically for the PMP examination while also providing tons of practical knowledge designed to enhance your experience and improve your skills in project management.

 Good luck in working toward obtaining your PMP!